The Brains & The Brawn Inside The World's Most Sophisticated Aircraft

 From airborne computers that process and display mission data in the cockpit, to crypto products for identifying friendly aircraft, and weapon control systems that enable the launch and control of precision guided weapons, we work to ensure the world's most advanced aircraft maintain air superiority and information dominance.

 General Dynamics provides mission computers to every F/A-18 ever built.
 These highly reliable mission and display processing systems provide warfighters with extraordinary levels of mission effectiveness now and into the future.

 Carlo Zaffanella, Vice President & General Manager of Maritime and Strategic Systems

 From radomes to wing and engine structures, we design and manufacture high performance, cost effective solutions for the most advanced military and commercial aircraft.

-Our Digital Stores Management System (DSMS) is a weapons control system enabling the launch and control of modern precision guided weapons.
-The system provides an immediate improvement to the P-3 Orion and other maritime patrol aircraft by replacing the legacy analog stores management system with a modern digital solution.
+Our Digital Stores Management System (DSMS) is a weapons control system onboard the P-3 Orion aircraft which enables the launch and control of modern precision guided weapons.

 As a leading systems integrator, we have designed DSMS with an eye toward future technology improvements that will continue to provide maritime patrol aircraft with the overall tactical advantage in the maritime environment.

 Identification Friend Or Foe (IFF) Crypto Systems

 As a leading supplier of cryptography for avionics systems, we have more than 40 years of Type 1 system development experience on customer platforms.